 I will be honest—there certainly is some selfishness when planning our family travels.
 Let’s face it—Kristene and I are in the fishing travel business, and I frankly have an unhealthy addiction to hunting saltwater flats species.
 With three non-anglers in our party, we needed to find a location that provided a number of other outdoor activities, yet was still a solid option for the fly fishing enthusiasts in our family.
 Belize was clearly the first choice.
 The country is easy to access, with a number of nonstop direct access flights from several airports in the United States.
 Travel time is not significant from the Midwest and the East Coast, and it’s far enough south to provide wonderfully warm weather.

 Formerly British Honduras, Belize is on the northeastern coast of Central America and protected by the second-largest barrier reef in the world.
 Mexico borders the country on the northwest, the Caribbean Sea is to the east, and Guatemala is on the south and west.
 It’s a small country that can fit inside Western Pennsylvania.
-Initially a Mayan civilization, today, Belize has a very diverse society that is composed of many cultures, but English is the official language of Belize.
+Initially, a Mayan civilization, today, Belize has a very diverse society that is composed of many cultures, but English is the official language of Belize.
 Virtually everyone in the tourism business speaks it well.

-Frontiers has operated in Belize for over four decades.
+Frontiers have operated in Belize for over four decades.
 We took some early exploratory trips in the late 1970s to visit Keller Caribbean Sports, which today is Belize River Lodge.
 I took my first trip in the mid-1980s and visited all of the best fishing lodges in Belize, including El Pescador Lodge on Ambergris Caye.
 Belize’s focus is always on ecotourism.
 There are wonderful inland sightseeing opportunities, and with the coral reef, there are water sports galore, including some of the best diving and snorkeling in the world.
 The reef also provides terrific flats fishing and reef fishing, and the deeper drops to blue water are only minutes from the dock.

 We chose to return to El Pescador Lodge and Villas since it was the perfect fit for our family’s travel, timing, fishing, sightseeing interests, and budget.
 In terms of quality, value, location, and the ability to accommodate a wide range of travel interests—from hard-core fly fishing to snorkeling and relaxing—El Pescador is very hard to beat anywhere in the Atlantic and Caribbean.

 After a wonderful time with extended family over Thanksgiving Eve and Day, we departed early on Friday morning with a one-stop service to Belize City from Pittsburgh.
 Despite the media talking about how busy the travel weekend was going to be, we had no delays and smooth sailing right to Central America.
 Getting through the Belize City airport was a breeze (I have stood in the passport line in Cancun for well over an hour multiple times).
-From the time we got off our Delta flight from Atlanta, we cleared Passport Control, had our bags, and were on the Tropic Air flight to Ambergris Caye in about 30 minutes.
+From the time we got off our Delta flight from Atlanta, we cleared Passport Control, had our bags and were on the Tropic Air flight to Ambergris Caye in about 30 minutes.

 Tropic Air is our preferred carrier within Belize.
 It’s a wonderful airline that provides reliable flight service to a number of different Belizean locations.
 They typically fly Cessna Caravans, which is my favorite SUV in the sky!
 Ambergris Caye is less than 40 miles from the Belize City airport, which is about a 15-minute flight.
 Upon arrival at the San Pedro Airport, the El Pescador team met us.
 After a two-minute taxi ride to the dock, we enjoyed the 10-minute boat ride and our first Belikin beers of the trip en route to the Lodge, which is a few miles north of town.
 We left Pittsburgh’s 28-degree gusty winds and light snow flurries at 6 a.m. and were having lunch at El Pescador with fresh fish, abundant sunshine, and temperatures well into the 80s by 1:30 p.m.
 Now that’s an easy travel day!